aquova/KNDL-Rando/README.md

 First is a .lua script intended to be used with BizHawk or similar lua-compatible emulator.
 The lua script edits the RAM in real time, ensuring a completely random ability each time an enemy is swallowed.
 Keep in mind this is a work in progress, and some bugs have been known to occur.

-Secondly, there are two programs that edit the ROM, allowing it to be distributed and used with any emulator, as detailed below.
+Secondly, there is a program that edits the ROM, allowing it to be distributed and used with any emulator, as detailed below.
 However, while the abilites are randomized, they are always constant within that ROM.
 Ex.
 If a fire enemy now gives you the spark ability, ALL fire enemies will always give you the spark ability.

 ## -- Features --

 - Randomizes which ability you gain from swallowing an enemy
-- Change Kirby's color to several different options, including all the colors from *Kirby and the Amazing Mirror*
+- Change Kirby and Meta Knight's colors to several different options, including all the colors from *Kirby and the Amazing Mirror*

 ## -- Usage --